 The Finance department is responsible for the administration of and fee collection for municipal taxes and utilities.
 The department prepares and manages the annual budget, financial statements, and five-year capital plans.
 Grants-in-aid and the grant writer are also managed under the Finance department, along with tax sales, payroll, and accounts receivable.

 Tax notices are issued in mid-May and payment is always due on the 1st working day after the July 1st holiday.
 Payments not received on or before 4:30 p.m. local time on the due date will have the 10% late penalty applied.
 The late penalty is legislated by the Provincial Government and cannot be waived.
 Property owners are responsible to pay their taxes by the due date even if they do not receive a tax notice.
 If you have not received your tax notice by the 2nd week in June, please call our office for a copy.
 Utility notices are issued early September and are due on the last business day of October each year.
 Payments not received on or before 4:30 p.m. local time on the due date will have the 10% late penalty applied.

 How To Pay Your Taxes & Utilities

 Online with Credit Card

 - Credit Card payments are accepted online only through the Online Services portal

-- Please take into consideration that online payments can never be processed the same day and often take 3 or more business days to reach our office
+- Please take into consideration that online payments can never be processed on the same day and often take 3 or more business days to reach our office

 Through your Online Banking